arbokrad/moviejs/README.md

 # moviejs
-Playground AngularJS project to present a list of movies
+Playground AngularJS project to present a list of movies.
+The purpose of this project is:

+* To provide a place to practice AngularJS
+* To be fun